 Figure 4-2.
-Removing the Sidecar Pallet Skids and Supports - Eaton 93PM-L UPS with Sidecar
+Removing the Sidecar Pallet Skids and Supports - Eaton 93PM UPS

-- 6. Turn each jacking bolt consecutively, two full turns, until the pallet skids clear the floor by approximately 3 mm (1/8"). - 7.
+- Turn each jacking bolt consecutively, two full turns, until the pallet skids clear the floor by approximately 3 mm (1/8"). - 7.
 Remove the hardware loosened in Step 4. - 8.
 If a sidecar is attached to the UPS, remove the hardware loosened in Step 5. - 9.
 Pull the pallet skids out from under the metal angle supports without disturbing the jacking bolts.
 Recycle the pallet skids and hardware in a responsible manner.